justengel/continuous_threading/README.rst

 This library is dependent on that function.
 I added a shutdown method that can be added to the end of your code.
 This will ensure that `join()` is called on all of the non-daemon threads.

+This issue may have been caused by me adding a `_stop` method to the Thread class.
+Python's threading library may require the use of the `_stop` function.
+I removed this method and everything seems to work, so this may not be an issue anymore.

 .. code-block :: python

     import time